Drjey90/6-simple-prototyping-steps/src/performance.md

 Most websites take too much time to load because resources like **scripts, fonts, images** and **CSS** are poorly optimised and therefore drastically increase the weight of pages.

-When resources are heavy to download and scripts block the page's rendering, it frustrates users and makes businesses lose sales because the content doesn't show promptly.
+When resources are heavy to download and scripts block the page's rendering, it frustrates users and makes businesses lose sales because visitor will leave the page.

 ### Solution: Optimise your resources